 It’s a SPEED MATCH! 🛴🚲 There have been quite a few enquiries from parents who want to keep up with kids learning to ride a bike.
 This is how we do the family ride, and reasons why it works so well! 🛴🚲 Speed!
 Running along after a small child on a bike is not ideal.
 Mum and dad on scooters is a speed match, which also means it’s ok to use the pavement or park to ride together.
 The speed match just makes it so much more fun for the whole family, and you may feel more inclined to do a longer route, rather than just laps of the park. 🚲🛴 Versatility!
 With mum or dad on a scooter, you can easily tend to your child, give him a push, step off to cross roads, be there when he wobbles and falls. 🚲🛴 Fitness!
 If you cycle alongside a small cyclist, it’s likely that the speed of those little legs and tiny cranks will get you to a speed of around 5mph max, which means you’re you’ll probably be freewheeling in the saddle.
 A scooter will get you off your butt and give you a bit of light exercise too! 😁 #swiftyscooters #scooterdad #scootermum #scootermom #adventureswithkids #getoutsidewithkids #adultscooter #scooterfamily #microadventurefamily

 No one is going to benefit from the fun of scooting more than children.
 They relish the freedom a scooter brings, and will probably be as good at encouraging you to get out as you will for them.
-It’s easy to make fitness fun with your little ones.
+It’s easy to make fitness fun using this alternative exercise with your little ones.
 You can look on a map and plan where you want to go on a trip, and plan an adventure packed with the local sights together.
 Or even better, get into nature, learn about trees, birds and bugs!

 When you scoot you’re in control of your own speed, so you can fit to their ability.
-If they don’t want to scoot, you can easily keep up with them while they cycle, which can be especially useful if they're learning to ride a bike!
+If they don’t want to scoot, you can easily keep up with them as a running alternative while they cycle, which can be especially useful if they're learning to ride a bike!
 It’s easy to stop and start on your kick scooter, so you can easily tend to them.
 Once they’ve got the hang of it, you can be by your child’s side to make sure there are no accidents!